 Experiment 301.
 Rabbit, weighing nearly 33⁄4 lbs.
 Received ten grains of meconate of morphia in sixty minims of water.
 The usual phenomena supervened.
 While the animal was in the narcotised condition, the sciatic nerve in the right hind leg was quickly exposed, and it was stimulated by a weak induction current obtained from Du-Bois Reymond's electromotor.
 The nerve responded to the stimulus.
 The muscles contracted powerfully, either when stimulated directly or when the nerve was touched.
 A current so weak as to be scarcely perceptible when the electrodes were applied to the tip of the tongue was sufficient to cause contractions.
-It was also observed that when the electrodes were applied to the nerve, not only the muscles of the limb supplied by the nerve contracted, but frequently those of the other limb, were thrown into movements also.
+It was also observed that when the electrodes were applied to the nerve of the tongue was sufficient to movements also.
 At this stage of the experiment, the animal died in severe convulsions with opisthotonos.